Cross Country Ski & Snowshoe Trails in the Twin Cities

 We can enjoy the crisp air, the beautiful snow and the bug-less environment thoroughly.

-The key to loving outdoor winter activity—besides the right mindset—is the right gear.
-(Here’s a post about winter gear on our sister site, Active Outdoor Women…)
+The key to loving outdoor winter activity—besides the right mindset—is the right gear (more on that later).

-Cross-country (or nordic) skiing and snowshoeing are two of the very best exercises we can do.
+Cross country skiing (also called Nordic skiing) and snowshoeing are two of the very best exercises we can do.
 Why?
-Because we have to work hard (especially when hills and/or deep snow are involved), they involve all the major muscle groups (assuming you’re on some hills and use poles), and they’re low-impact.
+Because we have to work hard (especially when hills and/or deep snow are involved), they work all the major muscle groups (assuming you’re on some hills and use poles), and they’re low-impact.

 If you’ve never tried cross country skiing, you’re missing out!
 It’s a fraction of the cost of its alpine cousin, much more peaceful, far fewer people and super exercise.
 And if you need the thrill of big hills, there are plenty of them to be found, too.